Hawking-Page phase transition, Page curve and islands in black holes: Entanglement Entropy for the Vaidya Model of an Evaporating BTZ Black Hole

-From eq.\eqref{eq:s-before-3}, we can see that the entanglement entropy of the Hawking radiation much greater than the thermodynamic entropy of the black hole at late times.
-In order to resolve this paradox, we need to taken into account the contribution of the island.
-Using the formula of the entanglement entropy in two disconnected intervals~\cite{Calabrese:2009ez,Casini:2009sr}.
+From Eq.~\eqref{eq:s-before-3}, we see that when \(u > \frac{3\pi l^{4}}{cG_{N}}\), the entanglement entropy of the Hawking radiation becomes much greater than the thermodynamic entropy of the black hole at late times.
+To resolve this paradox, we need to take into account the contribution of the island.
+Using the formula for the entanglement entropy of two disconnected intervals~\cite{Calabrese:2009ez,Casini:2009sr},